Tropical Storm Toraji (2018)

-Tropical Storm Toraji was a weak, short-lived system that impacted Vietnam in mid-November 2018.
+Tropical Storm Toraji (Note: The name Toraji (Korean: 도라지, [to̞ɾa̠d͡ʑi]) was contributed by North Korea and refers to a type of bellflower (Platycodon grandiflorus) in Korean.) was a weak, short-lived system that impacted Vietnam in mid-November 2018.
 Forming as the twenty-seventh named storm of the 2018 Pacific typhoon season, Toraji developed as a tropical depression to the southeast of Vietnam on November 16.
 Quickly organising, the system strengthened into a tropical storm the next day.
 Toraji rapidly weakened thereafter early on November 18, when the storm made landfall over southeastern Vietnam, later dissipating.
 The storm's remnants moved into the Gulf of Thailand when Toraji re-organised back into a tropical depression on November 20.
 However Toraji quickly deteriorated on the same day as it moved closer to the Malay Peninsula.

 Despite being a weak storm, Toraji brought heavy rainfall which lead to flash flooding and landslides, mostly in the southern provinces of Vietnam.
 This resulted in a total of 32 people dead, with the majority of them being in the Khanh Hoa province.
 Damages were toppled up to ₫1.24 billion (US$53.9 million).